chaos-genius/chaosgenius-docs/docs/Dashboard/DeepDrills.md

 Notice that all subgroups are values of the selected sub-dimension.
 For the selected single dimension, you can see how specific values of a sub-dimension affect the KPI.

 Below the waterfall charts, you can view the impact of each value of the selected sub-dimension.
-For example, we can see the overall impact of DayOfWeek = Friday.
+For example, we can see the overall impact of Name = Lyft XL.
 By clicking the expansion arrow next to a single dimensional subgroup, you can perform Drill-Downs and also view a breakdown of all the multidimensional subgroups that compose this subgroup.

 By default subgroups are sorted by their absolute impact.